 Common skin conditions in cats can range from coat issues to itchy rashes.
-The symptoms include scratching and over-grooming, as well as patchy spots and dry, flaky skin.
-While some irritations can be caused by infections, other skin conditions are caused by pests or allergies.
-Check in with your vet upon the onset of symptoms to locate the source and start an appropriate treatment plan.
+Symptoms include scratching and over-grooming, as well as patchy spots and dry, flaky skin.
+While some irritations can be caused by infections, other skin conditions are caused by parasites or allergies.
+Check in with your vet at the onset of symptoms, in order to locate the source and start an appropriate treatment plan.

 Common Skin Conditions in Cats

-- Abscesses and Sores – Injuries and bites can cause infections, especially if your cat is on the prowl outside.
-Animal’s mouths can transmit bacteria, should your cat be bitten, an abscess is the wound healing with an accumulation of white blood cells.
-Vet attention can help it heal properly.
+- Abscesses and Sores –Injuries and bites can cause infections, especially if your cat is on the prowl outside.
+Animal’s mouths contain a large number of bacteria.
+If your cat is bitten, an abscess could form.
+In this situation, a wound heals over an accumulation of white blood cells or pus.
+Abscesses require veterinary attention.

-- Allergies – From environmental to food, allergies can elicit reactions in cats that cause skin problems.
-Scratching the head or neck, chewing on the paws or base of the tail, or scratching the ears are all recognizable signs of allergies, but vets can see more severe signs such as hair loss and skin lesions.
+- Allergies – From environmental allergens to food, allergies can elicit reactions in cats that cause skin problems.
+Scratching the head or neck, chewing on the paws or base of the tail, or scratching the ears are all recognizable signs of allergies.
+Vets may also see more severe signs, such as hair loss and skin lesions.